 Barmy aristocrats, a family feud, a great Elizabethan house and lions in the backyard - why would anyone not want to visit Longleat?

-In September 2015, the BBC launched All Change at Longleat.
-It's a revealing behind-the-scenes look at what's been going on since the endearingly loony Lord Bath (Alexander Thynn, 7th Marquess of Bath) handed over the business reins of the Longleat estate to his much less colorful son and heir, Viscount Weymouth.
+Not too long ago the BBC program All Change at Longleat offered viewers a revealing behind-the-scenes look at what's been going on since the endearingly loony Lord Bath (Alexander Thynn, 7th Marquess of Bath) handed over the business reins of the Longleat estate to his much less colorful son and heir, Viscount Weymouth.

-It's all better than a soap opera as Ceawlin (the Viscount, whose name is pronounced Syoolin) and his new wife Emma take over the place and immediately fall out with the old man.
-If it's not on your televisions screens now, it no doubt soon will be.
+The show was better than a soap opera as Ceawlin (the Viscount, whose name is pronounced Syoolin) and his new wife Emma took over the place and immediately fell out with the old man.
+It's available on YouTube and it's worth a look in for a giggle.

 Meanwhile, life goes on as normal for visitors to the great stately home and amazing safari park.
 Here's what you need to know to plan a visit.